University of Arizona

 - UA transportation provided.

 - All trips leave from and return to the south side of the new Bannister Tree-Ring Building (photo, map).
-Parking is available on Saturdays in the 6th Street Garage (except on basketball game day).
+Parking is available on Saturdays in the 6th Street Garage (except on basketball home game days).

 - Please bring this stuff: